+Submit essays of 6,000 - 8,000 words: choose the link "For Authors" at ECF at UTPress.
 Please see Submission Guidelines prior to submitting an article to the journal.

 When an essay is considered for publication, the ECF editors generally obtain two independent opinions about the MS in a process of anonymous evaluation.
 Like other journals, acceptance of a paper for assessment is on the understanding that it will not be considered by another publisher until the ECF editors have had an opportunity to make an assessment and send the author a decision about publication.
 Normally the ECF editors will not consider for publication manuscripts that have been previously published elsewhere, whether in print or online (this does not include substantially reworked chapters from PhD dissertations that may have been previously deposited in online institutional repositories).